BAWES/travelnext/README.md

 When asked for Alias it is `travelnext_android`

 ### Jarsigner
-`jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore android-release-key.keystore platforms/android/build/outputs/apk/android-release-unsigned.apk plugn_android`
+`jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore android-release-key.keystore platforms/android/build/outputs/apk/android-release-unsigned.apk travelnext_android`

 This signs the apk in place.